-Future regional, rural or remote training requirement for FACEM trainees commencing from 2027
+Future regional, rural or remote (RRR) training requirement for FACEM trainees commencing from 2027

-It is envisaged that this RRR training requirement will be introduced for new trainees enrolling the FACEM Training Program from the commencement of the 2027 training year.
-Individuals enrolling in the FACEM Training Program will be required to formally acknowledge this training requirement as a condition of their acceptance of a place on the training program.
+The 6 FTE month RRR training requirement applies to new trainees commencing FACEM Training in 2027.
+Individuals will be required to formally acknowledge this training requirement as a condition of their acceptance of a place on the training program.

 This page will be regularly updated to keep you informed of the progress on the regional, rural and remote training requirement.